ahiatt19/fit-vibe-startup/notes.md

 - stick with lts verisons of node
 - downloaded node in this class
 - APIs connect our front end to the back end of the websites
+- to maek API set object to 'application/json'